How a Reverse Mortgage Works for Seniors

 The upfront cost depends on the value of your home and a certain percentage is arranged.

-For more information on the upfront
+For more information on the upfront cost you can contact the FHA.

 Another criticism has been the interest rate.